Rays' Edwin Uceta: MRI shows inflammation, impingement

 An MRI on Uceta's shoulder revealed inflammation and what looks like a slight impingement, Marc Topkin of the Tampa Bay Times reports.

 All things considered, this is good news for one of the Rays' top bullpen arms.
 Uceta will receive a cortisone shot, and the hope is that he can resume throwing in a week or so.
-He will be cutting it close for Opening Day, and Griffin Jax's draft price figures to climb as a result, though it does not sound like Uceta is currently in danger of missing extended regular-season action.
+He will be cutting it close for Opening Day, and Griffin Jax's draft price figures to climb, though it does not sound as though Uceta is currently in danger of missing extended regular-season action.

 More News